BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 #### Multi-Head Attention: A Team of Specialists

 But the story doesn't end there.
 An LLM uses **Multi-Head Attention**.
-Instead of one person at the cocktail party, imagine a team of specialists all listening to the same sentence, but with different goals:
+Instead of one person at the cocktail party, imagine a team of specialists all listening to the same sentence, but with different goals.

+The interactive diagram below demonstrates this.
+Click on each "Specialist Head" to see which words it focuses on to understand a different aspect of the sentence's meaning.

+{% include components/interactive-multi-head.html %}

+As you can see, each "head" conducts its own self-attention process independently, looking for different kinds of relationships:
--   **Head 1 (The Grammar Expert):** Listens for subject-verb-object relationships.
-It would strongly link "robot" (subject) to "picked up" (verb).
+-   **The Grammar Expert** listens for subject-verb-object relationships.
--   **Head 2 (The Pronoun Resolver):** Focuses only on resolving pronouns.
-It would strongly link "it" to "ball."
+-   **The Pronoun Resolver** focuses only on connecting pronouns to their nouns.
--   **Head 3 (The Conceptual Linker):** Listens for abstract connections.
-It might link "picked up" and "heavy" as related concepts.
+-   **The Conceptual Linker** listens for more abstract connections.

-Each "head" conducts its own self-attention process independently.
-Afterwards, their findings are combined.
+Afterward, their findings are combined.
 This gives the model a much deeper, more nuanced understanding of the text than a single attention mechanism ever could.

 <div class="mermaid">
 graph TD